majid-khorramgah/FER-Reliability-Benchmark/README.md

 1. whether a reproducible failure pattern exists;
 2. how the pattern changes under controlled interventions;
 3. whether early-warning signals are measurable;
-4. whether representation-level changes explain or characterize the transition;
+4. whether representation-level changes characterize the transition;
 5. whether the phenomenon generalizes beyond the current benchmark;
 6. and only then, whether a new reliability method is scientifically justified.